StefAltavista/OpenAi_project/README.md

 A responsive web application built with **Next.js**, developed in **TypeScript** and styled with **TailwindCSS**, integrating the **OpenAI API** to deliver a culinary-themed chatbot.

-Upon entering the platform, the user is greeted by a **virtual waiter** who asks a few playful questions and then proposes **3 randomly selected chefs** from the available list.
-The user can pick their favorite through a modal window, continuing into a humorous and intentionally irritating conversation with the chatbot.
+Upon entering the web application, the user interacts with a **virtual waiter** to request a specific recipe.

+Then, the AI Waiter Agent proposes **3 randomly selected chefs** from the available list.

+Once the user selects a chef, a chat starts with that chef, after an intentionally long and frustrating wait time.

+Each private chat with a chef is limited to 5 interactions (questions and answers).

+However, the chefs always give confusing and humorous answers, aiming to prolong the conversation without ever actually providing the requested recipe.

+After the chat ends, the AI Waiter Agent suggests another chef from the available list for the user to talk to, repeating the same cycle.

 ## 🎯 Project Goal

-The application is deliberately ironic and unhelpful.
+This web application is designed to balance frustration with usability, creating a funny paradox that keeps users engaged.

 Agents’ prompts are designed to produce funny, unpredictable, and confusing responses.